uttori/uttori-utilities/README.md

 A set of helper utilities for Uttoti components.
 All utilities should be at 100% test coverage to be included here.

+Currently being split into smaller components in a mono repo.

 ## FileUtility

 Utilities for dealing with files on the file system.
 Wrappers for methods that might change in the future but the method should not need to.